DPotoyan/Chem324/_build/python-intro.md

-The most important function in `matplotlib` is plot, which allows you to plot 2D data.
+The most important function in `matplotlib` is plot, which allows you to plot 1D and 2D data.
 Here is a simple example: